 Voting rights - Shareholders have one vote per share owned.
 In accordance with current laws, it is anticipated that an insurance company issuing a variable contract that participates in a fund will request voting instructions from variable contract owners and will vote shares or other voting interests in the separate account in accordance with voting instructions received, and will vote shares or other voting interests not received in proportion to the voting instructions received by all separate accounts.
-In addition, fund shares held directly by an insurance company, if any, will be voted in proportion to the voting instructions received by all separate accounts a small number of contract holders could determine the outcome of a shareholder vote.
+In addition, fund shares held directly by an insurance company, if any, will be voted in proportion to the voting instructions received by all separate accounts.
+As a result of proportional voting, the vote of a small number of contract holders could determine the outcome of a shareholder vote.